projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

          logging for the console, memory and npk
        * Give (up to) three parameters between ``0`` (none) and ``6`` (verbose) to set the loglevel for the console, memory, and npk (in that order).
-If less than three parameters are given, the loglevels for the remaining areas will not be changed
+If fewer than three parameters are given, the loglevels for the remaining areas will not be changed
    * - cpuid <leaf> [subleaf]
      - Display the CPUID leaf [subleaf], in hexadecimal